fbpx

 N

-This new pilot grant program for the 2023-2024 Grant Cycle is for bold new ideas that may fall within any part of a drug development path, and that seek to deliver curative outcomes to patients with osteosarcoma.
+This grant program is for bold new ideas that may fall within any part of a drug development path, and that seek to deliver curative outcomes to patients with osteosarcoma.

 The OSI recognizes that not all projects are compatible with the time restrictions of our annual Grant Cycle.
 Accordingly, we consider off-cycle proposals on a case-by-case basis.
 Additionally, the OSI has a Discretionary Grant Program for new and innovative ideas that need a relatively small, but timely investment to establish feasibility for further development in osteosarcoma.
 Please visit the OSI website here for more information on off-cycle and discretionary grant programs.